 - Donegal VEC also caters for the Youth of the county in a special way through the funding on offer to the Youth organisations including the Youth Information Centres in Letterkenny (Donegal Youth Services) and Donegal Town (Foroige)

 There are three Educational Support Services which are collectively overseen and managed by the Chief Executive Officer who reports to the Education and Training Board Committee on a monthly basis.
 These services are managed on a day-to-day basis by a Head of Division:

 - Corporate Services including Estate Management; External Services/Student Support.

 Each of these services are staffed by Clerical and administrative Staff at varying grades.

-County Donegal VEC provides curricular support in the form of additional teaching hours to a number of Special Education Units and Classes attached to Primary and Special Schools throughout the County.
+County Donegal ETB provides curricular support in the form of additional teaching hours to a number of Special Education Units and Classes attached to Primary and Special Schools throughout the County.